clareliguori/serendipity-agent/serendipity-finder.script.md

 ## Troubleshooting

 ### Website Access Issues

 If a website is inaccessible or returns errors, you should log the issue in the Completed URLs section and continue with remaining websites rather than stopping the entire process.

-### Browser Tool Timeouts
+### HTTP Request Limitations

-If the browser tool consistently times out, you should rely on http_request results and continue processing the queue since some content is better than no content.
+If websites use heavy JavaScript to load content dynamically, the http_request tool may return limited content, but you should work with whatever content is available rather than skipping the site entirely.

 ### Queue Management Issues

 If the URL queue becomes corrupted or unreadable, you should recreate it with any remaining unprocessed URLs and continue from where you left off.

 ### No Events Found

 If no events are found for a particular interest, you should expand search terms to include related activities and broader categories before concluding the search.